Hummus-Ful/hummus-ful.github.io/_posts/2021-01-14-Simple_CTF.md

 # Privilege Escalation
 Using `sudo -l` command we can test our user permissions to run services / files with sudo privileges

+Note:
-> links to further reading about `sudo -l` can be found at the Summary
+: Links to further reading about `sudo -l` can be found at the Summary

 ```
 $ sudo -l